28d33/Marvel-Level2-Report/README.md

 ---

-# Secure Local Login System 🛡️
+# Task 2 :Secure Local Login System

 A **defensive-by-design** authentication system built with Node.js, Express, and Docker.
 This project implements a full **Role-Based Access Control (RBAC)** system with "Defense-in-Depth" security principles, running entirely locally using DynamoDB Local and self-signed TLS.